ReYaNOW/Task-Manager/README.md

 3. Create a .env file in the root directory of the project with something like this content.
-    - If you are not using your own database, then DATABASE_URL can be omitted
+    - If you are not using your own database, then the DATABASE_URL can be omitted
     - You can specify ROLLBAR_ACCESS_TOKEN, which you can get from [Rollbar](https://rollbar.com/), to track errors in production environment